zuvyk/NUS-SDS-Datathon-Singlife/README.md

 ### Target Column

-- f_purchase_lh: flag indicating whether a customer will purchase life or health insurance products within the next three months.
+- f_purchase_lh: Flag indicating whether a customer will purchase life or health insurance products within the next three months.

-# Submission Instructions
+## Submission Instructions

 1. Rename the submission notebook as "NUS_DATATHON_SINGLIFE_\<TEAM NAME\>.ipynb".
 For example, if your team name is "NUS 1", your submission notebook should be named as "NUS_DATATHON_SINGLIFE_NUS 1.ipynb". \
 The notebook already contains a template function, named `testing_hidden_data`, to take in the test data and output the predictions.
 You are to fill in the function with your model and any preprocessing function that you may have. \